 Harold Vigurs was President from 1957, E.S.
 Jeffries from 1970 until December 1973, when on his resignation, Wilfred Watts was elected President.
-On his resignation due to ill health in 1998, Mrs. Mollie McManus was elected President and remains in office to this day.
+On his resignation due to ill health in 1998, Mrs. Mollie McManus was elected President and served for 20 years, stepping down in March 2018.
 Under her stewardship there have been many improvements to the building including redecoration, replacement double glazed windows, central heating, new toilet including disabled facilities, cavity wall insulation, a new modern kitchen, carpets laid throughout the church and a book stall selling second hand books has been established.

 In 2015 a hard standing at the rear of the church with ramp access to the gardens and the church were added, and all doors were replaced with uPVC doors.

 Mollie was succeeded as President in March 2018 by her Vice President Mr. Alan Seymour.

 The Church has endeavoured to maintain this high standard of Spiritualist Philosophy and Mediumship, started by its pioneers, and welcomes all those who wish to enquire about Spiritualism and to become associated with the Church.